PrefectHQ/prefect/docs/tutorials/deployments.md

 In the Prefect UI, you can create a work queue by selecting the **Work Queues** page, then creating a new work queue.
 However, you don't need to manually create a work queue because it was created automatically when you created your deployment.
 If you hadn't created your deployment yet, it would be created when you start your agent.

-Open a third terminal session, then run the `prefect agent start` command, passing a `-q test` option that tells it to pull work from the `test` work queue.
+Open an additional terminal session, then run the `prefect agent start` command, passing a `-q test` option that tells it to pull work from the `test` work queue.
 Remember, we configured the deployment to use this work queue at an earlier step.

 <div class="terminal">
 ```bash